talkohavy/guides/docs/programming/kubernetes.md

 **• How to Create a Service Using the Declarative Way**

 Let's create a service using the declarative approach.
-Create a new file and name it as service.yaml.
+Create a new file and name it as `service.yaml`.
-At the top of it, start typing the word "deploy", and the kubernetes extension would kick in, and you should see an auto-completion suggestion.
+At the top of it, start typing the word **deploy**, and the `kubernetes extension` would kick in, and you should see an auto-completion suggestion.
 By hitting enter, you should see the that the extension filled in quite a bit of boiler-plate for you automatically.

-A configuration template yaml for creating a Service should look like:
+A configuration template yaml for creating a **Service** should look like:

 ```yaml
 apiVersion: v1